 transfer to or from the account within thirty (30) days

-after the first deposit to the account was made) after we
+after the first deposit to the account was made) for the

-there was no error, we will reverse the previously credited
+determine there was no error, we will reverse the previously

-amount, if any, and we will send you a written explanation
+credited amount, if any, and we will send you a written

-within three (3) business days after we finish our
+explanation within three (3) business days after we finish

-investigation.
-You may ask for copies of the documents we
+our investigation.
+You may ask for copies of the documents

 15. Disclosure of Account Information to Third Parties.

-Information to third parties about your account or the
+We may disclose Information to third parties about your

 Where it is necessary for completing transactions or